 The top challenge in seeking healthcare deals is the shortage of attractive targets, according to a quarter of respondents (25%).
 Respondents gave various definitions for “attractive,” but focused mainly on the dearth of targets valued at $100m or less; the difficulty in finding companies with the right technology or products to sustain growth; and the lack of targets that have the right strategic fit for their business.

 Technology presents both opportunities and a major test for acquirers: A plurality of respondents (36%) said capabilities in this area as the industry makes the slow- but-steady shift away from the fee-for-service model.

-The ability to adapt is critical: 41% of respondents said a company’s preparedness to respond to regulatory change was a top concern when it comes to operational or personnel issues, and 40% said a management team’s willingness and ability to adapt to market trends was a top priority. the biggest challenge to healthcare companies over the next one to three years will be the fast pace of change in technology.
-This sentiment is driving M&A interest in companies with strong IP and up- to-date IT systems.
+The ability to adapt is critical: 41% of respondents said a company’s preparedness to respond to regulatory change was a top concern when it comes to operational or personnel issues, and 40% said a management team’s willingness and ability to adapt to market trends was a top priority.
+The biggest challenge to healthcare companies over the next one to three years will be the fast pace of change in technology.
+This sentiment is driving M&A interest in healthcare companies with strong IP and up- to-date IT systems.

 Gaining greater market share in a dynamic market requires thinking outside the box: More than three- quarters of respondents said they would definitely (31%) or likely (48%) seek more joint ventures and alliances over the next 12 to 18 months.

 49% of respondents said they were dissatisfied with the compliance and cybersecurity due diligence in their recent healthcare deals – underlining the complexity of the technology landscape in the industry.
 Relatedly, 58% of respondents said they had discovered a cybersecurity problem at an acquired healthcare company after the deal was done.